 The Long-billed Hermits primarily feed on nectar taken from a variety of brightly colored, scented small flowers of trees, herbs, shrubs and epiphytes.
 They favor flowers with the highest sugar content (often red-colored and tubular-shaped).

-Hermits are "trap-line feeders" which means that they visit plants along a long route (in this case of up to 0.6 miles or 1 km) - as opposed to most other hummingbird species who are highly territorial and will aggressively protect, those areas containing flowers with high energy nectar.
-They use their long, extendible, straw-like tongues to retrieve the nectar while hovering with their tails cocked upward as they are licking at the nectar up to 13 times per second.
-Sometimes they may be seen hanging on the flower while feeding.
+Hermits have long, extendible, straw-like tongues which which they retrieve the nectar while hovering with their tails cocked upward as they are licking at the nectar up to 13 times per second.
+They may be seen hanging on the flower while feeding.

 Many native and cultivated plants on whose flowers these birds feed heavily rely on them for pollination.
 The mostly tubular-shaped flowers actually exclude most bees and butterflies from feeding on them and, subsequently, from pollinating the plants.